 Your waste water shouldn't go straight into the drain.
 You can block off the stormwater drain with old towels or rags while you do your car wash.
 Park your car on the lawn instead, and let the grass filter the water - or take your car to a car wash (commercial car washes treat waste water before disposing of it into the sewer system).

-Read some advice on washing your car at home
+Read advice on washing your car at home.

 Read charity car wash info sheet (PDF 272KB) if you're planning to hold a charity car wash.